It takes hard work, but parents can help dyslexic children to succeed at school despite the stigma associated with the condition.

 A mom tells her story

-“Branden was always in trouble with me because I thought he wasn’t listening,” says his mom, Annemarie Brooks of Pretoria.
+“Brandon was always in trouble with me because I thought he wasn’t listening,” says his mom, Anne.
 “I thought he was lazy.”

-To make matters worse, seven-year-old Branden often got poor-behaviour reports at school and was mocked by his friends because he couldn’t read or spell.
+To make matters worse, seven-year-old Brandon often got poor-behavior reports at school and was mocked by his friends because he couldn’t read or spell.

-At the end of his Grade 2 year, Annemarie and her husband, Phillip, were told their son might have to repeat the year.
+At the end of 2nd grade, Anne and her husband, Phillip, were told their son might have to repeat the year.
 He was swopping the letters “b” and “d”, he couldn’t spell, his concentration was poor and he struggled to distinguish right from left.

-“He didn’t want to go to school,” Annemarie says.
+“He didn’t want to go to school,” Anne says.
 “He said he wished he was dead so he wouldn’t have to battle anymore.”

-It turns out Branden wasn’t a lazy boy.
+It turns out Brandon wasn’t a lazy boy.
 He suffered from the same thing Orlando Bloom, Steven Spielberg, Keira Knightley, and Jamie Oliver suffer from – dyslexia.

 His parents were upset by this diagnosis and immediately sought help.
-Branden attended an intensive course at Edublox reading and learning clinic in Pretoria for four weeks.
-Then he attended an hour-long class once a week for 10 months, which included exercises to develop his concentration, perception, memory and logic.
-Annemarie and Phillip were given daily exercises to do with their son.
+Brandon attended a two-week intensive Edublox course.
+Then he attended lessons twice a week for 10 months, which included exercises to develop his concentration, perception, memory and logic.

 What is dyslexia?